facebookresearch/fairseq/README.md

 ## Training a New Model

 ### Data Pre-processing
-The fairseq-py source distribution contains an example pre-processing script for the IWSLT 2014 German-English corpus.
+Fairseq contains example pre-processing scripts for several translation datasets: IWSLT 2014 (German-English), WMT 2014 (English-French) and WMT 2014 (English-German).
-Pre-process and binarize the data as follows:
+To pre-process and binarize the IWSLT dataset:
 ```
 $ cd data/
 $ bash prepare-iwslt14.sh